JaySLee/covid/README.md

 ## Hospitalization by age group

-* _Hospitalization data is updated once a week, Wednesdays_.
+* _New hospitalization data comes out once a week, Wednesdays_.
 * [112421:] _There was a bug in my code that made these graphs inaccurate; fixed now._
 * Age groups of just EUR students and lecturers shown here.
 * LCPS groups age in 5-year bins.